Procore Championship: Ben Griffin leads charge of US Ryder Cup players but Scottie Scheffler eight behind

 - Choose the Sky Sports push notifications you want 🔔

-First round leader Mackenzie Hughes, who shot a 63 on Thursday, was out in the later groups.
+"I wouldn't even say my mindset's been Ryder Cup.
+I've been pretty focused on this golf tournament," Griffin said after his round.

+"Without a doubt off the golf course hanging out with the guys and stuff there's been some Ryder Cup presence, but once I get on the first tee I'm thinking I'm trying to play well here."

-Henley finished his round three shots behind Griffin at 11-under after a second round 68, with US Open champion Spaun two further shots back at nine under after shotting the same Friday score.
+Henley finished his round three shots behind Griffin at 11 under after a second-round 68, with US Open champion Spaun two further shots back at nine under after shooting the same Friday score.
+He is tied for fourth with Lanto Griffin going into the weekend.

+Henley was grouped with Spaun and world No 1 Scottie Scheffler in the first two rounds and described the experience as "really cool".

+"It's a dream come true being able to play on the team," he said.
+"Getting to play with two team-mates this week was really cool these first two days.

 Scheffler, also starting from the 10th, birdied five of his first nine holes to go out in 32 to threaten a truly low round but he came back in one over after bogeys at at the first, his 10th, and sixth, his 16th, and only one further birdie on eight.